-153.34-3.
+803.34-3.
 Injunction Pending an Appeal.
-While an appeal is pending from an interlocutory order or final judgment that grants, dissolves, or denies an injunction, the Court may suspend, modify, restore, orgrant an injunction on drms hat scure he opposing party's rights.
+While an appeal is pending from an interlocutory order or final judgment that grants, dissolves, or denies an injunction, the Court may suspend, modify, restore, or grant an injunction on terms that secure the opposing party's rights.

-153.34-4.
-Court of Appeals'Power Not Limited.
+803.34-4.
+Court of Appeals Power Not Limited.
 This Rule shall not limit the power of the Court of Appeals or one (1) of its Judges: